melmzv/huwiwiQuartoThesis/README.md

 You can deactivate the virtual environment by running `deactivate`.

 4. With an active virtual environment, you can install the required packages by running `pip install -r requirements.txt` in the terminal.
 This will install the required packages for the project in the virtual environment.
-5. Copy the file `_secrets.env` to `secrets.env` in the project main directory.
-Then edit the `secret.env` by adding your WRDS credentials.
+5. If your project requires access to a private database (e.g. WRDS) rather than open‐source Gapminder data, copy the file `_secrets.env` to `secrets.env` in the project main directory.
+Then edit the `secret.env` by adding your database credentials.

 > [!CAUTION]
 > Ensure your database credentials are stored securely in `secrets.env`.
 Sharing this file or exposing its contents could compromise access to sensitive data.

-> [!NOTE]
-> First time you run the `pull_wrds_data.py` script, it will ask you to enter your WRDS credentials.
-You should enter them again and choose `y` to save the `.pgpass` file.
-This will save your credentials in the `.pgpass` file so that you do not need to enter them again.
-> Note that inability to see the password while typing is standard behavior for security reasons.
-When prompted, type your password even though it won’t be displayed and press Enter.
-When WRDS prompts you to create a .pgpass file, it’s asking if you want to store your login credentials for easier future access.
-Answer ‘y’ to create the file now and follow the instructions, or ‘n’ if you prefer to enter your password each time or create the file manually later.

 6. Run `make all` in the terminal.
 I use the [Makefile Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.makefile-tools) in VS Code to run the makefile and create the necessary output files to the `output` directory.
-I highly recommend using the Makefile!
 Otherwise, you can run the following commands in the terminal:

 ```shell
 python code/python/pull_wrds_data.py